Fairbury Shaners

 The Fairbury Shaners were a minor league baseball team were based in Fairbury, Nebraska.

-In 1915, the Shaners played as a member of the Class D level Nebraska State League, before the league folded during the season with the Shaners in 4th place.
-The "Shaners" were nicknamed by local newspapers for their manager Bert Shaner and hosted minor league home games at Fairbury City Park.
+In 1915, the Shaners played as a member of the Class D level Nebraska State League.
+The league folded during the 1915 season with the Shaners in fourth place.
 When the Nebraska State League resumed play in 1922, the Fairbury Jeffersons began play in the reformed league.

+The "Shaners" were nicknamed by local newspapers for their manager Bert Shaner.

+Fairbury hosted minor league home games at Fairbury City Park, which is still in use today as a public park.

 History

 Minor league baseball began in Fairbury, Nebraska in 1915, when the Fairbury "Shaners" became members of the eight–team Class D level Nebraska State League Fairbury replaced the Superior Brickmakers franchise in the league.
 Fairbury paid $400.00 for the Superior franchise, a price which included bats, balls and team uniforms.
 The former Superior uniforms were sold by Fairbury for $100.00.

 Fairbury was managed by Bert Shaner in 1915, corresponding to the team "Shaners" nickname, given by local newspapers.